 Check out our highlights video for more (and a few examples of my poor paddling):

 Sometimes we are lazy, let’s-lay-in-bed-all-day people.
 And other days, we are overly-ambitious, let’s-exhaust-ourselves-more-than-ever-before people.
-On our second day in Terra Nova, we were the latter.
+On our second day in Terra Nova, we were the latter when we decided to do a few hikes.

 We had scheduled a boat shuttle to and from Mt.
-Stamford – which boasted the best views of the park.
+Stamford (another great Newfoundland tour option) – which boasted the best views of Terra Nova National Park.
 I mean, how can you miss that?
 But, to hike the entire Outport Trail to the summit from our campground would have taken about 11 hours.
-So, we opted for the shorter route, which would still be about 9km round-trip from where we were getting dropped off.
+So, we opted for the shorter route, which would still be about 9 km round-trip from where we were getting dropped off.

-Most of the 5km (3.1-mile)-walk was along the Coastal Trail – the most popular in the park.
+Most of the 5 km (3.1-mile)-walk from Newman Sound Campground to the Terra Nova Visitor’s Center was along the Coastal Trail – the most popular in the park.
 The trailhead began a few minutes from our RV site and ended at the Heritage Trail, a few minutes from the Visitor Center, Happy Adventure office, and dock where our boat shuttle would be leaving from.

 But it was hot!
 Unlike the day prior, the sun was shining, the clouds were nowhere to be found and we were sweating.
-By the time we got to the boat, saying we were “warmed up” for our main-event hike was an understatement.
+By the time we got to the boat, saying we were “warmed up” for our main-event hike up Mount Stamford was an understatement.

 Usually I’d bundle up for a boat ride across cool waters.
 But that morning I had no complaints about the wind drying my sticky, hot skin as we whizzed over to our trail.